 Your past experience will tell you that you get what you pay for in life, and inflatable paddle boards are no exception to this rule.
 For this reason, the price range of each brand should give you a strong hint about their quality.
 Of course, some brands will give you better value than others, but don’t expect a $5-600 board to be comparable to a $1K+ board.

 The price of a board should be an indicator of quality - but sadly it isn't always the case.
 Comparing features of different boards will get you closer to finding a board that fits your purpose and needs within your budget.
-The intangible level of detail that goes into board shape design and structural composition is difficult, nigh impossible to understand without knowledge of complex SUP manufacturing techniques and made even more difficult by the unfounded and disingenuous claims pushed by some brands.
+The intangible level of detail that goes into board shape design and structural composition is difficult, if not impossible to understand without knowledge of complex SUP manufacturing techniques, and made even more difficult by the unfounded and disingenuous claims pushed by some brands.

 The best board for you will depend a lot on what activities you are planning to do.
 Do you plan on going on long paddles along the coastline or doing expeditions?
 If so, you’ll want a longer board shaped for touring.
 Is ocean surfing your priority?
 Then you should opt for a shorter board shaped for quicker turning.
 How about fishing or yoga?
 That would dictate a wider board designed for stability.
 Planning to do a little of everything?
 An all-around SUP board of average width and length may be just what you need.